 The first in a series of MSPglobal engagement activities with local stakeholders was held in January 2019 in the Gulf of Guayaquil to gain a better understanding of the main maritime activities and issues at stake in this cross-border area between Ecuador and Peru.

 The stakeholders were randomly selected from the two ports visited, representing mainly the fisheries and tourism sectors as well as the local population.
-Interviews were organised in two different locations: Puerto Bolívar (El Oro Province, Ecuador) and Puerto Pizarro (Tumbes Province, Peru) on the 19th and 20th of January 2019 respectively.
+Interviews were organised in two different locations: Puerto Bolívar (El Oro Province, Ecuador) and Puerto Pizarro (Tumbes Region, Peru) on the 19th and 20th of January 2019 respectively.

 The mission was intended to inform and communicate about the MSPglobal pilot case in the Southeast Pacific region (Work Package 3) with the goal of comprehending the specific settings of the Gulf of Guayaquil.
 The questions focused on: